 55 Gower Street, London.

 My mother worked here (from the late 50s to 1964) - the building being the offices of the National Federation of Young Farmers' Clubs.
-It's directly opposite RADA, & a short walk from Goodge Street tube (just around the corner).
+It's directly opposite RADA, and a short walk from Goodge Street tube (literally just around the corner).

 And here they are together!
 My mum's colleague at NFYFC, Jim Preece:

-Here's my father standing proudly outside my mum's flat at Rutland Court, West Acton, with his brand new car - a cream coloured Austin A40 (with a sky blue roof) registration 811 BJB.
+Here's my father standing proudly outside my mother's flat at Rutland Court, West Acton, with his brand new car - a cream coloured Austin A40 (with a sky blue roof), registration 811 BJB.
 He bought it at the end of May 1962, 2 weeks after passing his driving test!

 And here are the happy couple on their wedding day - September 28th, 1963.
-They were married at Our Lady of Lourdes church, Acton, & a reception was held at the flat at Rutland Court, where this photo was taken.
+They were married at Our Lady of Lourdes church, Acton, and a reception was held at the flat at Rutland Court, where this photo was taken.
 The happy couple then left for a honeymoon in Ilfracombe, Devon.
 More photos on the page: Mum's Photo-Biog Part 1

 It looks as though he's embraced fatherhood well!
 He used to refer to us back in those days as his 'little monsters'...
 I'm sure he didn't mean it really!!
-He was nearly always smartly attired like this with his collar, tie & sports jacket.
+He was nearly always smartly attired like this with his collar, tie and sports jacket, even on weekends.

-Here's a photo taken the same year as above, showing myself, my dad & Maurice in the back garden at 9 Shirley Road - plus my dad's father, Cyril, who had paid us a visit during the summer.
-He was of course still working at the butcher's shop in Chiswick at this time.
-I don't have many photos of my dad & grandad together, so it's quite nice to have this one.
+Here's a photo taken the same year as above, showing myself, my dad and Maurice in the back garden of 9 Shirley Road - plus my dad's father, Cyril, who had paid us a visit during the summer (he was of course still working at the butcher's shop in Chiswick at this time).
+I don't have many photos of my dad and grandad together, so it's quite nice to have this one.
 My grandad never seemed to age - I can only ever really remember him looking exactly like he does in this photo!
 It's great I still have such good and clear memories of them both.